JohnBinford/AppleWood-Pointe/readme.md

 # News
 #### Recent updates to this website.
+  - Dave-Z just submitted some nice handheld power tools for our list.
+    -  We need a good variety of such tiools to fill the lrage cabinetes we will have.  :-)
   - Jack-W just submitted some nice tools!
   - Linelle-J recently submitted 10 nice tools!
   - Ralph-L recently submitted a few nice tools!